rwese/archivar/README.md

     - [x] Processors
   - [ ] Prometheus Instrumenting
   - [ ] More docs
+  - [x] added PublicKey for file encryption/decryption and key-generation
   - [x] Use Factories to reduce "new" logic
   - [x] Middleware-like for Processors and Filters
   - [x] Use Github-Actions